curl/curl/docs/CONNECTION-FILTERS.md

 Filters may make use of special trace macros like `CURL_TRC_CF(data, cf, msg, ...)`.
 With `data` being the transfer and `cf` being the filter instance.
 These traces are normally not active and their execution is guarded so that they are cheap to ignore.

 Users of `curl` may activate them by adding the name of the filter type to the `--trace-config` argument.
-For example, in order to get more detailed tracing of a HTTP/2 request, invoke curl with:
+For example, in order to get more detailed tracing of an HTTP/2 request, invoke curl with:

 ```
 > curl -v --trace-config ids,time,http/2  https://curl.se